Plínio, o Novo

 Book 25: Drugs obtained from herbs

-Mithridates's interest in medicine, Greek writers in herbal medicine, moly, mandrake, hemlock, erigeron and toothache.
+A.o., plants used in medicine, Mithridates's interest in medicine, Greek writers in herbal medicine, moly, mandrake, hemlock, erigeron and toothache.

 Book 26: Diseases and remedies